Adult Surviving Sepis Campaign Guidelines (Hour-1 Bundle)

 Great careers start with great training.
 Nurses at Banner Health enjoy some of the best on-the-job-training in the industry.
 We care about you, your nursing career today and your future.
 Apply today and build your career.

-We would like you to bring your RN experience to our team and we will help you grow in your career with Banner!
-The 3D PCU floor is a 38 bed monitored progressive care unit with focus on Cardiac patient populations.
-The Progressive Care Unit at Banner Del Webb is currently looking for experienced PCU Nurses but at this time we are accepting application for those that have Telemetry, ICU, Home Health, Skilled Nursing, Medical/Surgical or any other acute or critical care background.
-The position hours are 3-12 hour day shifts per week, from 7:00am to 7:30pm, with rotating weekends/holidays.
-You will also have the opportunity utilize our self-scheduling tool for shift and weekend coverage.
+The Progressive Care Unit on 4CD will serve patients with medically complex needs.
+The Progressive Care Unit at Banner Estrella Medical Center is currently seeking experienced PCU Nurses, but at this time we are accepting application for those that have Telemetry, ICU, Home Health, Skilled Nursing, Medical/Surgical or any other acute or critical care background.
+This is a full-time night shift, working 3-12 hour shifts per week, 7:00pm to 7:30am, with rotating weekends/holidays.
 Enjoy an 18%-night shift differential when applicable and a flat rate $3/hour weekend shift differential.

 Your pay and benefits are important components of your journey at Banner Health.
 Banner Health offers a variety of benefits to help you and your family.
 We provide health and financial security options so you can focus on being the best at what you do and enjoying your life.